rackerlabs/design-system/_component_design/file-tile.md

 ## When to use

-A file tile is part of a file handling workflow and one approach you can use to indicate that a file has been uploaded to a control panel page.
+A file tile is part of a file handling workflow and is one approach you can use to indicate that a file has been uploaded to a control panel page.

 Use a file tile when you want to make the file more visually prominent.
 A file tile is also easier for a user to interact with.

-*Use a file tile when you want to in the following situations:

-- When you want to provide a file upload process where the user either drags and drop a file to be uploaded, or browses to a file to be uploaded.
-- When you want to enable a user to see a list of files without the ability to upload new files.
-When there is a file available for download.*

 {% endcolumn %}